 After you leave the second saddle and head down the hill, look for a nice overlook that provides a good view of Vann Lake and the backside of Admiral Peak.
 The trail down to the lake is in good shape as it switchbacks down thru an old burn.
 The Montana Fish & Wildlife sometimes refers to Vann Lake as W Fork Fish Creek Lake 1, I prefer Vann Lake.

 At the Lake: Prior to 2024, I had only passed by Vann Lake a couple of times eating lunch and getting water.
-There is a nice flat campsite near the outlet, but is not used regularly.
-There are fish in the lake as I have seen them rising but I don’t know if they have any size to them.
-The lake does receive stocking of Cuttrhoat Trout every 5-7 years.
+There is a nice flat campsite near the outlet that is not used regularly.
+There are Cutthroat Trout (10+ inches) in the lake and it is planted every 5-7 years.
+The shoreline has very good access and is not too brushy.
 If you don’t want to camp at Fish Lake, this may be a good alternative for some quiet time and solitude away from the motorized traffic.
-It is not a bad hike over from the Fish Lake side.
-I know a couple of locals that have gone over from Fish Lake to specifically fish the lake but, I don’t know how well they did.
+It is not a bad 2-mile hike over from the Fish Lake side.